 11 Moses begged the Lord his God and said, “Lord, why does your wrath burn hot against your people that you have brought out of the land of Egypt with great power and with a mighty hand?

 12 Why should the Egyptians talk, saying, ‘He brought them out with malicious intent, to kill them in the mountains and to destroy them from the face of the earth?’
 Turn from your fierce wrath and turn away from this destruction of your people.

 14 So the Lord turned away from the destruction which he said he would do to his people.

 Moses Descends with the Tablets

-15 Moses turned and went down from the mountain, with the two tablets of the covenant in his hand, tablets that were written on both sides.
-They were written on one side and on the other.
+15 Moses turned and went down from the mountain, with the two tablets of the covenant in his hand, tablets that were written on both sides, front and back.
 16 The tablets were the work of God, and the writing was the writing of God, engraved on the tablets.

 17 When Joshua heard the noise of the people as they shouted, he said to Moses, “There is the sound of war in the camp.”

 18 He said, “It is not the sound of those who shout for victory.

 It is not the sound of those who cry from being overcome,

 but it is the sound of singing that I hear.”